 In addition to the standard GMII/RGMII/SGMII/MII interface signals, FPGA-in-the-loop also requires an Ethernet PHY chip reset signal (ETH_RESET_n).
 This active-low reset signal performs the PHY hardware reset by FPGA.
 It is active-low.

 Special Timing Considerations for RGMII.
 When the RGMII interface is used, the MAC on the FPGA assumes that the data are aligned with the edges of reference clock as specified in the original RGMII v1.3 standard.
-In this case, PC board designs provide additional trace delay for clock signals (RGMII v1.3).
+In this case, PC board designs provide additional trace delay for clock signals.

 The RGMII v2.0 standard allows the transmitter to integrate this delay so that PC board delay is not required.
 Marvell Alaska 88E1111 has internal registers to add internal delays to RX and TX clocks.
 The internal delays are not added by default, which means that you must use the MDIO module to configure Marvell 88E1111 to add internal delays.
-(See FIL I/O for the usage of the MDIO module.)
+For more information on the MDIO module, see FIL I/O.

 Special Clock Frequency Requirement for GMII/RGMII/SGMII Interface.
 When GMII/RGMII/SGMII interfaces are used, the FPGA requires an exact 125 MHz clock to drive the 1000 Mbits/s communication.
 This clock is derived from the user supplied external clock using the clock module or PLL.